Skip to Main Content

 Every course section that has zero total course materials cost should be marked ZTC.

 For the purposes of calculating total cost, all required course materials for each course are considered; optional materials are disregarded.
-Recall that required course materials are those that are essential for success in the course while optional materials may be helpful but are not necessary.
+Required course materials are those that are essential for success in the course while optional materials may be helpful but are not necessary.
 When a course material can be accessed online for free and also has a print format available for purchase, the former should be listed as required in the UAA bookstore and the latter should be listed as optional.
+Anything marked as required in the bookstore system must be included when considering the total course materials cost.

 Course materials are those resources used to convey course information or evaluate student performance, including (but not limited to): books/ebooks, lab manuals, workbooks, and homework/courseware systems.
 Course supplies (such as calculators, art supplies, and lab safety equipment) and fees (except when assessed specifically for access to required course materials) are not included in calculating course materials costs.